opencurriculai/data_science_curriculum/docs/curriculum.md

 !!! tip "Tips"

     - If you're struggling with any programming concept in Python, make sure you search for videos of Corey Schafer explaining the subject.
 His videos are always well-built, clear and enlightening.
-    - Familiarize yourself with common data structures and algorithms in Python with with Udacitys course which features practice exercises.
+    - Familiarize yourself with common data structures and algorithms in Python with Udacitys course which features practice exercises.
     - Complete HackerRank exercises to refine your Python skills with interview-style questions.
     - Once you’re comfortable with the basics of Python - that is to say, after at least 1 year of coding experience - you can slowly start reading Fluent Python for a deep dive on Python core language features and libraries.
 Note 1: Some of the later chapters are very advanced and optional.
 Note 2: Keep an eye out for the updated edition of the book which is coming soon.
     - If you still aren't comfortable with the shell, version control (Git) and debugging, watch the lectures from MIT's Missing Semester and do the exercises.